napit-apps/green-agile-guide/index.md

 ## The Green Agile Guide – a focused way for teams to build software that matters.
 *Join the movement.
 Stay in the loop.*

-{: .warning }
-> This website documents the features of the current `Green Agile Guide`.
-The Green Agile Guide is still under construction.
-The content may be incomplete or misleading.

 ---

 ## 🌿 What is the Green Agile Guide?